 The BSU men's hockey team celebrates its victory over Minnesota State University, Mankato in St. Paul's Excel Energy Center to claim the 2015 North Star College Cup.
 This year's tournament is Jan.
 30-31.
 Board for three-year terms.
 The Foundation Board of Directors has added Tom Anderson '70 of Baxter and Joe Geary of Bloomington.
-Nominations accepted for annual awards The Alumni Association offers several award programs to recognize alumni for their contributions to Bemidii State's reputation either during their student years or after graduation.
+Nominations accepted for annual awards The Alumni Association offers several award programs to recognize alumni for their contributions to Bemidji State's reputation either during their student years or after graduation.
 Alumni may nominate fellow alumni in any of the categories listed below.
-Specific criteria exist for each award program.: - · Outstanding Alumni, Young Alumni and Alumni Service Awards are presented annually during Homecoming to recognize individuals who have made outstanding contributions to their industries and communities.
+Specific criteria exist for each award program.: - Outstanding Alumni, Young Alumni and Alumni Service Awards are presented annually during Homecoming to recognize individuals who have made outstanding contributions to their industries and communities.
 The deadline is Feb.
 1. - The Department of Professional Education at Bemidji State University is seeking nominations for its 2016 Hall of Fame award.
 BSU alumni who demonstrate excellence in teaching students or managing schools are eligible for induction into the Professional Education Hall of Fame.
 Inductions are held during even years.
 The deadline is Feb.
 1. - The Athletics Hall of Fame inducts individuals and teams for accomplishments in several categories.
 Former BSU athletes, teams and coaches can be nominated for accomplishments during their days at Bemidji State.
 Individuals who have achieved coaching success after leaving BSU may be nominated for the Alumni Coaching Achievement Award.
 The John S. Glas Letter Winner Award is presented to those who have provided exemplary support to BSU Athletics.
 The deadline is March 1.

-By Andy Bartlett When she starts at Bemidji State University this January, Amayah Littlewolf will extend a family tradition that began with her grandmother and continued with her mom.
-Littlewolf's mother, Wenona Kingbird, is a 2009 Indian studies Grads inspire others to follow graduate who works with Leech Lake Child Welfare's Family Preservation Program.
+Wenonah Kingbird '09, Amayah Littlewolf and Gail Kingbird '88 gather for a picture on Dec.
+3 at the American Indian Resource Center.
+When BSU runs in the By Andy Bartlett When she starts at Bemidji State University this January, Amayah Littlewolf will extend a family tradition that began with her grandmother and continued with her mom.
+Grads inspire others to follow Littlewolf's mother, Wenona Kingbird, is a 2009 Indian studies graduate who works with Leech Lake Child Welfare's Family Preservation Program.
 Her grandmother, Gail Kingbird, graduated in 1988 with an elementary education major and a minor in Indian studies.
 She teaches at Lincoln Elementary School in Bemidji.